kaizhu256/node-utility2/README.md

 ## description of files
 - .build/
-  - auto-created directory where test and coverage reports are generated
+  - auto-created directory where tests and coverages are stored
 - .install/
-  - auto-created directory where npm postinstall files are generated
+  - auto-created directory where npm postinstall files are stored
 - .travis.yml
   - travis-ci config file
   - contains encrypted credentials used by travis-ci
 - README.md
-  - this readme file
+  - readme file
 - example.js
   - example nodejs script demonstrating how to use this app
 - main.data